KillaMeep/spotify-downloader/README.md

 # Spotify-DL

-A simple spotify to youtube converter built for windows.
+A simple script to download spotify songs as mp3s!

 ## Installation